Rajasthan Board RBSE 10th Result 2020: Class 10 Results Today At 4 PM

 Rajasthan Board 10th Result: How To Check

-After the official announcement at 4 pm, candidates will be able to check their Rajasthan Board Class 10 result from the official websites, rbseresults.nic.in, and rajeduboard.rajasthan.gov.in.
+After the official announcement at 4 pm, candidates will be able to check their Rajasthan Board Class 10 result from the official websites, rajresults.nic.in, and rajeduboard.rajasthan.gov.in.

 To check individual Rajasthan board 10th result, follow the steps mentioned below: